 Materials shared:

-Held on May 15, 2024.
+Held on May 15, 2024 in collaboration with our training and technical assistance partners – the UND School of Law – Tribal Judicial Institute (TJI).
 This webinar was designed to assist tribal court and justice system planners to better understand the following:

 • How tribal law enforcement officers have traditionally served as peacekeepers in tribal communities